acasto/iptic-memex/README.md

 ⚠️ BE CAREFUL WITH THIS COMMAND

 The `run code` command will extract code blocks from the most recent assistant response and run them in the current Python environment.
-It currently supports Python or Bash code blocks and will ask for confirmation before running.(`run code <n>` can be used to parse the last-n responses).
+It currently supports Python or Bash code blocks and will ask for confirmation before running. (`run code <n>` can be used to parse the last-n responses).
 If multiple code blocks are present you will be presented with a choice of which to run.

 After running the command you will have the option to capture the output to a multiline context to feed back to the model for iterative troubleshooting.

+### Running commands

+The `run command` command lets you run shell commands from within the chat mode and capture the output into the context for use in the conversaton.
+This can be useful for running scripts or referencing system information.

 ### Projects